Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Theoretical Framework

-Now suppose $b(\omega)=0$ for every $\omega$, so the GenAI takes the optimal action for the average agent in every decision problem.
-If an agent exhibits self projection bias with $\rho=1$, then they believe that the GenAI will take their optimal action in every decision problem.
+Suppose $b(\omega)=0$ for every $\omega$, so the GenAI takes the optimal action for the average agent in every decision problem (we maintain the assumption that $\sigma^2_s =0$).
+If an agent exhibits self-projection bias with $\rho=1$, then they believe that the GenAI will take their optimal action in every decision problem.
 So, they will make the mistake of always delegating their decisions.
-The next proposition generalizes this special case: under any amount of self projection, agents whose $\theta$ types are not too extreme over-delegate to GenAI because they over-estimate the degree to which the AI's decision matches their idiosyncratic preferences.
+The next proposition generalizes this special case: under any amount of self-projection, agents over-delegate to GenAI (strictly if their type $\theta$ is not too extreme) because they over-estimate the degree to which the AI's decision matches their idiosyncratic preferences.

-\begin{prop} Suppose $\rho\in[0,1).$ For $|\theta|>\sigma_{\omega}/(1-\rho)$, the agent never delegates to GenAI for any realization of $c$ and behaves as-if rationally.
-For $\sigma_{\omega}<|\theta|<\sigma_{\omega}/(1-\rho)$, the rational agent never delegates to GenAI but the biased agent delegates to GenAI with positive probability.
-For $|\theta|<\sigma_{\omega}$, both the rational agent and the biased agent delegate to GenAI with positive probability, but the biased agent does so for more realizations of the attention cost $c$. \end{prop}
+\begin{proposition} Suppose $\rho\in[0,1).$ For $|\theta|>\sigma_{\omega}/(1-\rho)$, the agent never delegates to GenAI for any realization of $c$ and behaves as-if they are correctly specified.
+For $\sigma_{\omega}<|\theta|<\sigma_{\omega}/(1-\rho)$, the correctly specified agent never delegates to GenAI but the biased agent delegates to GenAI with positive probability.
+For $|\theta|<\sigma_{\omega}$, both the correctly specified agent and the biased agent delegate to GenAI with positive probability, but the biased agent does so for more realizations of the attention cost $c$. \end{proposition}

 The idea behind this result is that an agent with type $\theta$ partially projects their type onto the GenAI's behavior, thus misperceiving the expected decision utility from delegation to be $-(1-\rho)^{2}\theta^{2}$ instead of the objectively correct $-\theta^{2}$.
-This causes the agent to over-delegate compared to the rational benchmark.
+This causes the agent to over-delegate compared to the correctly specified benchmark.